 7. What are the benefits of using a package manager in JavaScript projects?

-Package managers like npm or Yarn simplify dependency management, version control, and project structure.
-They enable easy sharing of code, automate tasks, and ensure consistent environments across different development stages.
+Package managers simplify dependency management, version control, and project structure.
+They enable easy code sharing, automate tasks, and ensure consistent environments across development stages.
 Package managers also facilitate seamless updates and reduce the risk of dependency conflicts.

 Our Software Development Courses Duration And Fees